wangsh386/WangShuai.github.io/_pages/about.md

     <div style="display: table-cell; width: 70%; vertical-align: middle;">
       <strong>Completed High-precision Lamination of COMS and Fiber Optic Panels Using a Vision System in a Coupling Project with Huawei</strong><br>
       - This project involved using computer vision to ensure high-precision lamination of COMS and fiber optic panels.
-Responsibilities included positioning, error detection, and the implementation of the process using a robotic arm, culminating in a patent as the first inventor.<br>
+Responsibilities included positioning, error detection, and the implementation of the process using a robotic arm, culminating in a patent as the first inventor and shared results at the International Congress of Intelligent Industries.<br>
       - <strong><a href="https://github.com/wangsh386/wangshuai.github.io/blob/master/assets/rs3paper.pdf">Paper</a> | <a href="link_to_video3">Video</a></strong>
     </div>
   </div>